Continuing Education Company Logo

 Wearable Devices

-Wearable devices have become increasingly common for use by consumers and healthcare professionals.
-While products like Fitbits or the Apple Watch are capable of tracking users’ heart rate and other metrics, and other highly-specialized healthcare products allow for monitoring of complex metrics throughout a patient’s daily life.
+Wearable devices have become increasingly common for use by consumers.
+While products like Fitbits or the Apple Watch are capable of tracking users' heart rate and other metrics, other highly specialised healthcare products allow for the monitoring of complex metrics throughout a patient's daily life.
+Consumers should exercise caution as these devices are still not completely accurate and should not be used for diagnosis and treatment.
+The devices do monitor metrics like electrocardiograms and blood pressure to allow physicians and nurses to better understand their patients' health over the span of a month, rather than a mere 30-minute window during a visit.

 Remote Monitoring

-- Heart-Rate Monitoring: Conventional heart-rate monitors must choose either accuracy over time, or patient mobility.
+Heart-Rate Monitoring: Conventional heart-rate monitors must choose either accuracy over time or patient mobility.
 With IOT devices, there is no settling: patient heart rates can be monitored accurately, remotely, and regularly.

-- Other Kinds of Remote Monitoring: Other conditions like Parkinson’s disease and depression have been exceedingly difficult for physicians and nurses to monitor in the past.
-Patients could only be monitored for a brief period, resulting in clinicians only getting a snapshot of the patient’s health.
+Other Kinds of Remote Monitoring: Other conditions like Parkinson's disease and depression have been exceedingly difficult for physicians and nurses to monitor in the past.
+Patients could only be monitored for a brief period, resulting in clinicians only getting a snapshot of the patient's health.
 Remote monitoring with wearable devices for conditions like these allows clinicians to save time and develop more accurate treatment plans.

 Ingestible Sensors